tonybuii2003/System-Programming/README.md

 - If the `-n` flag is specified, the second-least significant bit (bit 1) is 1.

-- If the `-m` flag is specified, the second-least significant bit (bit 2) is 1.
+- If the `-m` flag is specified, the third-least significant bit (bit 2) is 1.

 - If the `-o` flag is specified, the global variable `outlier_name` is